rogerbinns/apsw/doc/ext.rst

 Converting types into and out of SQLite
 ---------------------------------------

-SQLite only stores and returns 5 types:
+SQLite only stores 5 types.
+(You can do any :ref:`Python object
+<pyobject>` as runtime only values.)

 * None
 * int